GreptimeTeam/docs/docs/en/v0.4/user-guide/operations/kubernetes.md

 helm install mydb greptime/greptimedb -n default --devel
 ```

-Or, if you already have an etcd cluster, you can configure the etcd cluster:
+Or, if you already have an etcd cluster, you can use `etcdEndpoints` to use your etcd cluster:

 ```shell
 helm install mycluster greptime/greptimedb --set etcdEndpoints=<your-etcd-cluster-endpoints> \